Police-Data-Accessibility-Project/scrapers/Base_Scripts/Scrapers/list_pdf_extractors/list_pdf_readme.md

 * `configs` : Required - comes with the template script, so no need to worry about it.
 * `save_dir` : Required - comes with the template script, so no need to worry about it.

+* `flavor` : Optional - Defaults to `stream`; accepted arguments are `stream` and `lattice`.
+Useful if the extracted data is jumbled (may not fix everything though).

 The following arguments are all passed to the `get_files` module.
-It's readme is located [here](https://github.com/CaptainStabs/Scrapers/blob/master/common/common/get_files_README.md)
+It's readme is located [here](https://github.com/Police-Data-Accessibility-Project/PDAP-Scrapers/blob/master/common/utils/list_pdf_utils/get_files_README.md)

 * `name_in_url` : Optional - Defaults to True; As the name implies, if the document name is **NOT** in the url/path or in the `href`